kumaranvishwak/bamberg-bells/README.md

 - Incorrect church coordinates were corrected.
 - The strongest-strike selection was fixed to match filenames by stem instead of assuming a `.wav` extension.
-- The unverified St. Nikolaus recording was excluded from the final analysis and map.

 ## Limitations